Create Custom Layouts

 Welcome Screen: Below the Status, you can configure a custom Welcome screen for users, by providing a title and description that will be displayed in the Dashboard.

 Announcements: Check the “Include Announcements Dashboard” option to display Announcements that you configure below the Welcome message.
 If this option is enabled, a new “Announcements” menu will be added to the main left-hand navigation when the layout is saved.

 Click Save.
 Once a layout is saved, click on the Edit link next to any component that is included in the layout.
-This will open the Layout Details tab for the location or lead component.
+This will open the Layout Details tab for the location, lead, or event component.

 2. Configure Layout

-On the Layout Details tab you’ll be able to choose what tabs to include and in what order tabs should appear on either the Location Details or Manage Leads page.
-Location layouts include an option to limit roles assigned to the layout to being able to add only 1 location.
+On the Layout Details tab you’ll be able to choose what tabs to include and in what order tabs should appear on either the Location Details, Add/Edit Leads, or Add/Edit Events page.
+Layouts include an option to limit roles assigned to the layout to being able to add only 1 location.

 If complex attributes have been created, they will be available to add as tabs.
 To add a complex attribute as a tab, select the attribute on the left, and select Add Selected.
 The attribute will appear on the right side.
 Click on the Edit link to limit the number of instances that can be created of each type of complex attribute.
 A text link (“Save”) will appear to save the number of instances you need.
 Select the Save link:

 On the Save button at the bottom use the drop-down control on the right to select Save and Continue.
 Now you’re ready to configure the layout.
 You will see a screen like the following: